 How Does It Work?

 These active ingredients have been shown to have a positive effect on nerve pain.
 B vitamins and Alpha Lipoic Acid have been shown time and again to ease nerve pain.
-But there’s one problem with many of the B vitamin and ALA supplements available.
+But there’s one problem with many B vitamin and ALA supplements that are available.

 The Problem Is Bioavailability

 It’s difficult for the body to absorb certain forms of B vitamins.
 For example, many nerve pain supplements use thiamine, a type B1 vitamin.
 The human body doesn’t absorb thiamine as well as it should.
-That means that even in high doses, a lot of the vitamin passes out of the body without providing any benefit.
+That means that even in high doses, a lot of the vitamin goes straight through body without providing any benefit.

 The Neuropathy Support Formula contains a different type of B1 called benfotiamine.
 The structure of benfotiamine is an open ring.
 The vitamin is able to pass easily into cells.